Stéphane Richard: Israel activities

 In June 2015, Richard said in Egypt that he would like to withdraw the Orange brand from Israel as soon as possible, but that the move would take time.
 “Our intention is to withdraw from Israel.
 It will take time” but “for sure we will do it,” he said.
 “I am ready to do this tomorrow morning… but without exposing Orange to huge risks.”

 In response, a wide range of Israeli politicians condemned his statements and called on the French government to oppose antisemitism.
 Miri Regev said: "On the backdrop of the recent serious events in France, the French government must show zero tolerance for anti-Semitism," said Regev, in reference to the growing wave of anti-Semitic violence in the France that was highlighted in January by a Muslim holding a kosher supermarket hostage in Paris and murdering four Jews.
 "I call on Jews of France and the world to disconnect from Orange unless Stephane Richard takes back his words.
 The time has come for them to understand that Jews in the world and sane voices that oppose anti-Semitism and racism also have power."
 Yair Lapid said of Richard, ““This is hypocrisy of the highest order...
 Israel is an island of sanity in the world's toughest neighborhood, and we are not prepared to be lectured on morality from Europeans who live a quiet, untroubled life.”

 Israel's president Reuvin Rivlin said of Richard: "Disturbingly, I have yet to hear condemnations from France's heads of state of the statements by the CEO of France Telecom like those I heard from Britain, and I expect their voices to be heard here in Israel, in Cairo, and the entire world."

 Richard rejected the accusation of antisemitism and went on the record to say, "We [Orange] love Israel.
 This has absolutely nothing to do with the kind of political debate in which I don't want to be."
 He said that the decision to withdraw from Israel was purely a business decision, not a political decision.
 The decision was to disallow companies to license the Orange brand that does not use Orange's services, which is the practice of the Israeli company Partner.
 Orange plans not to renew its contract with Partner once the terms of the contract are complete.

 Richard also said that Orange has connections in Israel in other capacities aside from their deal with Partner and that they intend to keep and foster these relationships.

-On 5 January 2016 Partner officially announced that it is severing ties with France's Orange and is receiving €90 million compensation from Orange for Richard's comments.
+In January 2016 Partner officially announced that it is severing ties with France's Orange and is receiving €90 million compensation from Orange for Richard's comments.